FLASH SALE! Save 40% for a limited time

 Are you looking to get into real estate in Texas but wondering how much you'll earn as an agent?
 Figuring out your income can be less straightforward than you’d expect, as most real estate agents receive their compensation in the form of a commission.
 This means that instead of getting a check for the same amount each month, agents earn a percentage of the sales price of every house that they help their clients either buy or sell.

 So, what’s the amount of a typical real estate agent commission check?
-In Texas, the average commission rate is 5.49% of what the home sells for.
+In Texas, recent surveys find the average total commission is about 5.85% of a home’s sale price.
 However, legally there isn’t a uniform commission rate, and the amount you end up taking home depends on several factors.
-Read on to learn all you need to know about real estate commissions in Texas.

 How a Real Estate Commission is Figured in Texas